RandomMike1280/DiT-WM/README.md

 While this is an interesting idea, I do not guarantee this concept to be successfully at first, there would be unexpected elements that I did not take into account and could affect the final results.
 But if successful, I believe this architecture would be a leap forward, improving upon the current works.
 I expect a successful DiT-WM would be able to "imagine" long, high-fidelity trajectories, plus with the stochastic nature of Diffusion models, the DiT-WM could imagine multiple trajectories for each action, take into account the stocasticity nature of the environment, without averaging, blending all the possibilities together, which results in a blurry imagination that could be physically impossible for the environment.

 ### Side notes:
-This readme file was not written by a high-school student alone, I might have not explained this in full technical details and there could be some fundamental errors in the idea.
+This readme file was written by a high-school student alone, I might have not explained this in full technical details and there could be some fundamental errors in the idea.
 My way of writing wouldn't be suitable for a full technical research paper or formal a formal report.

 ### References
 -   Ball, P. J., Bauer, J., Belletti, F., et al. (2025). *Genie 3: A New Frontier for World Models*.